Performing at Kanawha United Presbyterian Church, St. Matthew’s Episcopal Church

 Three current members of the ensemble are Charleston area residents: Adam Gillespie, trumpet, Daniel Adamczyk, trumpet, and Elliott Mihelic, horn.
 Current members have been selected as participants in noted summer music festivals such as the Southeastern Trombone Symposium, Columbus Georgia, the conductor’s workshop of the Eastern Music Festival, and the International Academy of Orchestral Conducting on the Methods of Ilya Musin.

-Current and former members of the ensemble have also been named finalists and winners in state, regional, and national competitions of the Music Teachers National Association, the Yamaha Young Performing Artists competition, the Kingsville (Texas) International Competitions, the Shenandoah Music Festival Concerto Competitions, the WAMSO (Minnesota Orchestra Concerto Competitions), and the National Trumpet Competition during their study at ABU.
+Current and former members of the ensemble have also been named finalists and winners in state, regional, and national competitions of the Music Teachers National Association, the Yamaha Young Performing Artists competition, the Kingsville (Texas) International Competitions, the Shenandoah Music Festival Concerto Competitions, the WAMSO (Minnesota Orchestra Concerto Competitions), and the National Trumpet Competition during their study at AB.

 Graduates have gone on to distinguish themselves in teaching and performance careers, and have performed with such prestigious ensembles as the Pittsburgh Symphony Orchestra, the River City Brass Band, the Miami Symphony Orchestra, the United States Navy Atlantic Fleet Bands, the United States Air Force Band of Liberty (Boston) the Heritage of America Band (Langley AFB, VA), and the United States Marine Bands.